 Seeds from Italy was started in 2001 by Bill McKay, a dedicated gardener and cook, because he couldn't find the Italian vegetable varieties he wanted to grow.

 By luck, he happened upon Franchi Seeds, Italy's oldest family-owned seed company, which offers an extensive selection of traditional Italian varieties.
 Franchi didn't have an agent in the U.S., so Bill started importing the seeds and reselling them.
 For the next decade, Seeds from Italy grew rapidly under Bill's enthusiastic ownership.
-You can watch Bill on the Martha Stewart Show talking about his favorite Italian vegetables.
+That's Bill at right, being interviewed by Martha Stewart.

 In 2011, Bill decided he was ready to retire.
 He sold the business to Dan Nagengast, a long-time market gardener in Lawrence, Kansas.
 In addition to growing vegetables and flowers for local markets, Dan was director of the Kansas Rural Center, a nonprofit that advocates for sustainable agriculture and family farms.
 The Lawrence Journal World wrote about Dan taking over the business and posted a video interview that you can watch here.

 Dan is married to Lynn Byczynski, the founder of Growing for Market, a national periodical for market farmers, and the author of several farming and gardening books, including The Flower Farmer: An Organic Grower's Guide to Raising and Selling Cut Flowers.
 The couple's adult children, Will and Laurel, also work in the business.

 Finally, we would be remiss to not mention the other valuable members of our team: Angus, who warmly welcomes all visitors (except deer), and the sisters Rosie and Vera, who let all mice know that they are not welcome.

 Everyone here at Seeds from Italy thanks you for your business and hopes your crops will be robust, plentiful, and delicious!